VHAINNOVATIONS/Maternity-Tracker/Dashboard/README.md

 ## Dependencies

-The dashboard's primary dependency is on the DSIO routines found in the KID files.
+The dashboard's primary dependency is on the MTD routines found in the KID files.

 ## Configuration